jgaskins/perpetuity/README.md

 It's true, sometimes you do need to do this.
 For example, your blog articles should be stored using their parameterized names as keys for SEO purposes.
 Your users can't have duplicate e-mail addresses.
 You can't show the same cat picture twice in two consecutive posts.

-In order to place restrictions or customisations on your persisted data, simply inherit from the `Perpetuity::Mapper` class.
+In order to place restrictions or customisations on your persisted data, write a mapper class that inherits from the `Perpetuity::Mapper` class.
 ```ruby
 class ArticleMapper < Perpetuity::Mapper
   id ->(article) { article.name.parameterize }